 Sixty foot boom configurations are divided into three sections and the valves are mounted on the transom.
-Eighty and ninety foot booms are divided into five sections with three of the valves mounted on the transom and one mounted on each boom.
+Eighty and ninety foot booms are divided into five sections with three of the valves mounted on the transom

 BOOM SOLUTION VALVE L.E.D.
 INDICATORS-